geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex4_Microsoft_Teams.md

 		- Resource accounts can send messages: **On**

 	- Search by name

 		- Scope directory search using an Exchange address book policy: **On**

-3. Select **Save**.
+4. Select **Save**.
+Note the message that displays indicating it can take a few hours for the changes to take effect.
+This message will eventually disappear.

-4. Leave all tabs open in your browser and proceed to the next task.
+5. Leave all tabs open in your browser and proceed to the next task.

 ### Task 10 – Configure Chat functionality for the Ticketing System